thepatrickchin/NeMo-Agent-Toolkit-UI/CONTRIBUTING.md

 6. Commit your changes and push them to your forked repository.
 7. Submit a pull request to the main branch of the main repository.

-## Contact

-If you have any questions or need help getting started, feel free to reach out to me on [X](https://x.com/ivanfioravanti).